Which Water Flosser is Best for You? We Compare Top UK Brands.

 Fortunately, water jet flossers (also known as oral irrigators) address all of these issues by making the process quicker, easier, and gentler on teeth.
 In this article you’ll discover how these devices work and the different features they come with.

-We compare features and reviews of some of the best water flossers available in the UK and the US for 2018 so you can decide which one is right for you.
+We compare features and reviews of some of the best water flossers available in the UK for 2018 so you can decide which one is right for you.

 Table of contents